 Write to the IRS and ask for copies of your personal and/or business transcripts.
-Mail your letter to your local IRS office of IRS Service Center addressed Attention: Taxpayer Service. you’ll find these addresses in your local phone book.
-In the letter include your name, address, social security number or employer identification number, and the tax years or periods in question.
+Mail your letter to your local IRS office of the IRS Service Center addressed Attention: Taxpayer Service. you’ll find these addresses in your local phone book.
+The letter includes your name, address, social security number or employer identification number, and the tax years or periods in question.

 You can also request a transcript online at https://www.irs.gov/individuals/get-transcript